3 Reasons to Toss Mascara and old Makeup Every 3 Months

 A healthy skin care routine includes a hygienic clean-out of old makeup.
-Choose a cheap mascara (in price, not quality), that you can frequently and affordably replace with new product.
-Pure cosmetics will keep your skin clear and free from infection, while keeping your look fresh and fabulous! 💁🏻♀️
+Choose a cheap mascara (in price, not quality), that you can frequently and affordably replace with a new product.
+Pure cosmetics will keep your skin clear and free from infection while keeping your look fresh and fabulous! 💁🏻♀️

 Written by Nicole Miller